hossein-haeri/reward-sharing-relational-networks/README.md

 Simulation and Scenario
 -----------------------

-We leverage the Multi-agent Particle Environment (MPE) for simulating an RSRN in a 3-agent MARL environment.
+We leverage the OpenAI's Multi-agent Particle Environment (MPE) for simulating an RSRN in a 3-agent MARL environment and also used OpenAI's MADDPG to train the agents.
 The agents' performance under different network structures is evaluated in this setting.

 Environment Details: